 Throughout this post, we’ll explore the strategic sourcing manager job description and their role in the procurement team.
-In addition, I’ll offer an overview of the responsibilities and skills of the role so you can decide if you’re a good fit.
-And finally, I’ll conclude with helpful tools and resources to hone your skills.
+In addition, I’ll offer an overview of the responsibilities and skills of the role so you can decide if you’re a good fit for this challenging and rewarding career.
+And finally, I’ll conclude with helpful tools and resources for rookie and veteran sourcing managers to hone their skills.

 A strategic sourcing manager selects, evaluates and manages vendor partnerships.
-They use these relationships, along with data analytics, to solve problems and achieve business goals.
+They use these relationships, along with data analytics, to problem solve and achieve business goals.

 Strategic sourcing manager vs. procurement manager

 So, what’s the difference between a strategic sourcing manager and a procurement manager?
 The answer will depend on the size of the business and maturity of their procurement team.
-Today, the strategic sourcing manager role is most often found in large enterprise businesses.
-In this situation, it is a mid-level management position.
-The role manages processes and policies while guiding the work of procurement managers.
+Today, the strategic sourcing title is most often found in large enterprise businesses.
+In this situation, it is a mid-level management position typically focused on indirect spend.
+The position manages processes and policies while guiding the work of procurement managers.